Shinto shrew: Area

-THe shinto shrew is endemic to Japan.
+The shinto shrew is endemic to Japan.
 It lives on Honshu (Kii Peninsula), Shikoku and Sado Islands.
 The nominative subspecies dwells in northern and central mountain areas on Honshu, on middle and high altitude.
 Sorex shinto shikokensis lives on Shikoku, more precisely in Ishizuchi and Tsurugi Mountains.
 Aforementioned Sado Island is home of Sorex shinto sadonis, which is also observed on western Honshu seashore, not only in mountains, but also in lower.

 Shinto shrew fossils dated on Pleistocene were found on Honshu and the ones from late Pleistocene on Kyushu.
 The shinto shrew is sympatric with Laxmann's shrew.

 Ecology

 A habitats of shinto shrew are primary and secondary forests, especially coniferous, and shrubland.
 It could be observed in lower altitudes, even on the sea level, however, it is more frequently met in mountains, it can reach 2900 m above sea level.
 On the sea level it lives on Honshu, its maximum altitude on that island is 1200 m.
-On Shikoku it dwells from 0 do 900 m.
+On Shikoku it dwells from 0 to 900 m.
 On Sado Island it was met on 300 m above sea level.

 There is no specific data concerning diet of the shinto shrew.
 Closely related Laxmann's shrew eats spiders, beetles, Oniscidea and caterpillars.

 Parasites of the shinto shrew can be nematodes, as Parastrongyloides winchesi and Syphacia, probably Syphacia emileromani, however in the latter case shrew were probably accidental hosts of mice parasite after consumption of its corpse.